 Ah, China.
 If you haven't heard yet, this is what a toilet looks like in China.
 They do have western toilets like you're used to here and there, but you'll often find these.
-Wanna travel to Asia but are wondering how this actually works?
+Want to travel in Asia but are wondering how this actually works?
 We've got you covered- read all about how to master the squat right here.

 Incense and Buddhas